 Offering discounts for bulk buyers

-As is the norm, B2B stores are renowned for bulk sales rather than B2C that are more into retail.
+As is the norm, B2B stores are renowned for bulk sales rather than B2C which are more into retail.
 It would thus be a brilliant idea to offer a specific percentage off for bulk buyers or a discount.

 But there’s a catch, ensure your pricing system allows you to give discounts depending on the quantity ordered for better efficiency.